zaproxy/zaproxy-website/site/content/docs/desktop/addons/script-console/console.md

 * A text area (top) in which you can write your scripts
 * An output text area (bottom) for debug and error messages, with "print" statements.

-You can run 'Stand alone' scripts from within this tab using the 'Run' button on the tab toolbar.
+You can run 'Stand Alone' scripts from within this tab using the 'Run' button on the tab toolbar.
 All other types of scripts will be run when enabled or if explicitly invoked.

 To create a new script or to load or switch scripts see the [The Scripts 'tree' tab](/docs/desktop/addons/script-console/tree/).